github/docs/content/github/managing-security-vulnerabilities/about-coordinated-disclosure-of-security-vulnerabilities.md

  If you've found a security vulnerability in {% data variables.product.prodname_dotcom_the_website %}, please report the vulnerability through our coordinated disclosure process.
 For more information, see the [{% data variables.product.prodname_dotcom %} Security Bug Bounty](https://bounty.github.com/) website.

  If you are a maintainer, you can take ownership of the process at the very beginning of the pipeline by setting up a security policy for your repository, or otherwise making security reporting instructions clearly available, for example in your project’s README file.
-If there is no security polovy, it's likely that a vulnerability reporter will try to email you or otherwise privately contact you.
+If there is no security policy, it's likely that a vulnerability reporter will try to email you or otherwise privately contact you.
 Alternatively, someone may open a (public) issue with details of a security issue.

  As a maintainer, to disclose a vulnerability that exists in your repository, you first create a draft security advisory in your package's repository in {% data variables.product.prodname_dotcom %}. {% data reusables.security-advisory.security-advisory-overview %} For more information, see "[About {% data variables.product.prodname_security_advisories %}](/github/managing-security-vulnerabilities/about-github-security-advisories)."